Burn Baby Burn

 Controlled burning in early spring accomplishes two main objectives in habitat management.
 First, burning limits the growth of woody and other unwanted vegetation, thereby maintaining the prairie as a distinct ecosystem.
 Second, prescribed burning releases the nutrients bound in the plant litter, stimulating vigorous new growth.

 Grass burns can be very dangerous if not done properly.
 Grasses produce extremely hot fires and can spread rapidly.
-PF’s habitat specialists and chapter volunteer burn crews are trained in completing safe and effective prescribed burns in many of the pheasant range states.
+Pheasants Forever’s habitat specialists and chapter volunteer burn crews are trained in completing safe and effective prescribed burns in many of the pheasant range states.

 Prescribed burning can be an especially important tool in the mid-contract management of Conservation Reserve Program (CRP) lands, as well as on state and federally managed wildlife lands.